How to Conduct Market Research Before Launching Your App?Ruban

 Organic traffic takes time to acquire and requires investing in Search Engine Optimization or App Store Optimization.
 Going for paid advertising and influencer marketing, on the other hand, certainly calls for a lot of money to be shelled out for testing different kinds of ad setups.
 Of course, you can mitigate this via thorough data analytics.
 Other channels include PR, email marketing, referrals, etc. Decide on what you are going to be mainly relying on in the long run so you wouldn’t waste too much time and money.

 Communication follows marketing closely because the latter innately involves building relationships.
 And most of the time, it’s through your marketing message that you can achieve this.
 This shouldn’t be hard once you have a firm grasp of your users’ problems.

 Identify their pains then craft a message that taps into those pains by adding emotional and psychological nuances to your message.
 This takes empathy and placing yourself in the shoes of your users, rather than bluntly laying out your app’s features.
 By getting your message across, you’ll be able to easily demonstrate how you are entirely unique compared to your competitors as well.

 Results-driven mobile app marketing, as you can see, follows a strict adherence to tried and tested steps.
 Deviating from them might prove to be risky if you are still trying to test the waters.
-To recap, the first app market research steps you should certainly take are to identify your users’ problems and knowing whether you stand a chance against your possible competition.
+To recap, the first app market research steps following app pre launch activities you should certainly take are to identify your users’ problems and knowing whether you stand a chance against your possible competition.